Also known as:

 Origin

 In 1897, Vilfredo Pareto, an Italian economist, observed that 20% of pea pods in his garden produced 80% of the peas.
 He then applied the same logic to land distribution in Italy and found that 80% of the land was owned by 20% of the population.
-In 1949, George Zipf, American economist at Harvard, rediscovered this rule after World War II.
+In 1949, George Zipf, an American economist at Harvard, rediscovered this rule after World War II.
 Then in 1979, British author, Richard Koch, wrote the best-selling book, The 80/20 Principle.
 This blog post captures some powerful content in his book.

 The List of Examples